Basket weaving: Vine

 Because vines have always been readily accessible and plentiful for weavers, they have been a common choice for basketry purposes.
 The runners are preferable to the vine stems because they tend to be straighter.
 Pliable materials like kudzu vine to more rigid, woody vines like bittersweet, grapevine, honeysuckle, wisteria and smokevine are good basket weaving materials.
 Although many vines are not uniform in shape and size, they can be manipulated and prepared in a way that makes them easily used in traditional and contemporary basketry.
 Most vines can be split and dried to store until use.
 Once vines are ready to be used, they can be soaked or boiled to increase pliability.

 Wicker

 The type of baskets that reed is used for are most often referred to as "wicker" baskets, though another popular type of weaving known as "twining" is also a technique used in most wicker baskets.

-Popular styles of wicker baskets are vast, but some of the more notable styles in the United States are Nantucket Baskets and Williamsburg Baskets.
-Nantucket Baskets are large and bulky, while Williamsburg Baskets can be any size, so long as the two sides of the basket bow out slightly and get larger as it is weaved up.

 Process

 The parts of a basket are the base, the side walls, and the rim.
 A basket may also have a lid, handle, or embellishments.

 Most baskets begin with a base.
 The base can either be woven with reed or wooden.
 A wooden base can come in many shapes to make a wide variety of shapes of baskets.
 The "static" pieces of the work are laid down first.
 In a round basket, they are referred to as "spokes"; in other shapes, they are called "stakes" or "staves".
 Then the "weavers" are used to fill in the sides of a basket.

 A wide variety of patterns can be made by changing the size, colour, or placement of a certain style of weave.
 To achieve a multi-coloured effect, aboriginal artists first dye the twine and then weave the twines together in complex patterns.